Shuangcheng-Ni/windows-system-management-tools-standalone/README.md

     - With `-RunAs <User>`, the command will be run as the specified user. `<User>` can be a user name or a SID, such as `NT AUTHORITY\SYSTEM`, `SYSTEM`, `SY`, `S-1-5-18`, `NT SERVICE\TrustedInstaller`, `S-1-5-80-956008885-3418522649-1831038044-1853292631-2271478464`, etc.
     - Without `-RunAs <User>`, the command will be run as `NT AUTHORITY\SYSTEM`.
   - With `-PreserveEnvironment`, the environment variables, PowerShell variables and PowerShell functions will be preserved.
-  - Dependencies: `tcp-receive.py`, `tcp-send.py`.
+  - ~~Dependencies: `tcp-receive.py`, `tcp-send.py`.
 Make sure `python.exe`, `tcp-receive.py` and `tcp-send.py` are in `$env:Path`.
-These scripts are used to send/receive data between the current process and the new process.
+These scripts are used to send/receive data between the current process and the new process.~~ Inter-process communication is reimplemented using named pipes.
+No dependencies are required.
 - `function New-Shortcut`: Create a shortcut for a file/url.
 - `class ArgumentToEncodingTransformationAttribute`: Convert an argument to a specified encoding.
 - `function slspp`: Beautify the output of `Select-String`.